Welcome to St Mark's

 'To be the people of God in this place, and to work to make God more real for our community.'

 Our 10 a.m.
 Sunday service is a good place to meet the church family.
-Children are especially welcome at this service, during which Junior Church meets.
+Children are especially welcome at this service, during which Junior Church meets in term time.
 We always gather for coffee and a chat after the service.
-You are welcome to come along to any of our Services, and we look forward to welcoming you and getting to know you.
+You are welcome to come along to any of our services, and we look forward to welcoming you and getting to know you.
 These are our regular services this month:

 A prayer for this month (from a past SEEK)